 Location Based Symptoms

 For all women, fibroids can cause long, heavy periods and/or bleeding even when it’s not that time of the month.
 All fibroids affect blood flow to the uterus in some way, which is why your period typically gets heavier.
 Women with submucosal fibroids typically experience the heaviest periods, because they push your uterine lining into the cavity, greatly expanding its reach.
 Heavy bleeding is a symptom that should be addressed right away with your doctor, since, over time, it can make you anemic.

 Mild discomfort or cramping is often a normal part of your menstrual cycle: the cramps are caused by slight changes to your uterus as you shed its lining.
 When you have fibroids, the changes to the uterus are more significant, which is why your cramps are likely to be stronger and more painful with these tumors.
 Women with intramural or subserosal fibroids may also experience lower back pain, as their enlarged uterus pushes against the muscles of the back.
 And women with fibroid tumors located near the cervical opening may experience pain during sex, although certain positions will be more comfortable than others.

 Women with fibroids often experience pressure or heaviness in the pelvis because the tumors increase the size of their uterus.
 Women with subserosal fibroids may become constipated or feel the need to urinate frequently, as their uterine lining expands and places pressure on either the bladder or the rectum.

-Regardless of where your fibroids are located, and no matter which symptoms you find most bothersome, relief is available, often without surgery.
+As you can see, the size and location of uterine growths can change the way you feel, or limit your treatment options.
+But, regardless of where your fibroids are located, and no matter which symptoms you find most bothersome, relief is available, often without surgery.
 Contact our Houston area fibroid specialists to learn if you are a candidate for our minimally-invasive fibroid treatment.